Good nematode control begins with identifying an infestation and determining the species and population size.

 The result: PCN infestations are identified with highly accurate type analysis in the field.

 A sample of free-living nematodes is indispensable for a good choice of crop, variety and green manure in the crop plan.
-HLB carries out this study using the tried and tested incubation technique.
-This method provides an excellent image of the nematode species present and the numbers per type because the incubation technique also includes the larvae from eggs and organic material in the calculation.
+HLB conducts this research using the tried and tested incubation technique.
+This method provides an excellent image of the nematode species present and the numbers per species because the incubation technique also includes the larvae from eggs and organic material in the calculation.
 The microscope is then used to make an expert assessment of all the plant-parasitic nematodes present in the sample, such as Meldoidogyne spp., Pratylenchus spp. and Trichodorides.

 HLB has the T7 quick test, especially for selecting bulb cultivation plots.
-This makes it possible for a first count of free-living nematodes to be carried out after just seven days.
+This test makes it possible to do a first count of free-living nematodes after just seven days.
 That is a very short incubation period, but as a rule it already gives a fairly clear impression.
-For that reason, the study is also used mainly for selecting rental plots.
-We recommend the free-living nematode study for a more accurate image, where a longer incubation period is operated as standard.
+For that reason, the research is mainly used for selecting rental plots.
+We recommend the free-living nematode research for a more accurate image, where a longer incubation period is operated as standard.

 HLB is certified to carry out official stem nematode/white-rot tests for onion fields.
-This study can also be carried out voluntarily, with only a result and no certificate.
-This study helps avoid disappointments in onion cultivation.
+This research can also be carried out voluntarily, with only a result and no certificate.
+This research helps avoid disappointments in onion cultivation.

 Proper control of soil nematodes, whether PCN, beet cysts or free-living nematodes, always starts with proper sampling and analysis.
-HLB has various alternatives for this, depending on the cultivation objective, the crop and personal requirements.
+HLB has several possibilities for this, depending on the cultivation objective, the crop and personal requirements.